RevEngAI/reai-rz/README.md

 If you save a rizin project after creating a new analysis, the analysis ID automatically gets stored in the rizin project and is automatically loaded when you open the project.

+### `REd` : AI Decompiler

+This plugin also comes with RevEngAI's AI decompiler.
+This command can be used to decompile a function by using it's name.

 ### `REfl` : Function List